-- Fever of 100°F/37.7°C or higher as measured by a thermometer under the arm or orally.
-Keep your child home for 24 hours after the temperature has returned to normal (98.°F/37°C). - Vomiting or diarrhea.
+- Fever of 100°F/37.7°C or higher.
+Keep your child home for 24 hours after the temperature has returned to normal (98.6°F/37°C). - Vomiting or diarrhea.
 Keep your child home for 24 hours after the final episode. - Severe or uncontrollable cough. - A rash that may be disease-related or for which the cause is unknown. - Yellow or green mucous coming from the nose or mouth. - Untreated head lice.
 Your child should remain home until treated. - Too ill to go outside during recess or gym class.
-Your child is too sick to be at school and should stay home.
 Students go outside for recess every day and may not stay in the classroom unless activity has been restricted, in writing, by a doctor or parent.